danielharrell/open-eyes-lect-2017-18/Open.md

 convex and one concave, since the parabola is curved.
 But suppose we go further, and take the convex side to be "inside" the parabola, and the concave side to be "outside."
-This would be as if the line formed a figure, analogous to the ellipse, only open rather than closed.
+This would treat the curved line as a figure, analogous to the ellipse, only open rather than closed.
 But what would justify this interpretation?
 Why aren't both sides still outside the parabola, since both lie outside the line of the